grammyjs/website/site/docs/guide/deployment-types.md

 |____________|                                   |___________|
 ```

-#### Why `'return'` Generally Is Worse Than `'throw'`
+#### Why `'return'` Is Generally Worse Than `'throw'`

 You may be wondering why the default action of `webhookCallback` is to throw an error, instead of ending the request successfully.
-This design choice has the following reasons.
+This design choice was made for the following reasons.

-Race conditions are very hard to reproduce and may occur extremely rarely.
+Race conditions are very hard to reproduce and may occur extremely rarely or sporadically.
-The solution to all of this is to _make sure not to run into timeouts_ in the first place.
+The solution to this is to _make sure not to run into timeouts_ in the first place.
-But if you do, you should really want to know that this is happening, and investigate the problem!
+But, if you do, you really want to know that this is happening, so that you can investigate and fix the problem!
 For that reason, you want the error to occur in your logs.
-Setting the timeout handler to `'return'`, hence suppressing the timeout, and pretending like nothing happened, is exactly the opposite of what should happen.
+Setting the timeout handler to `'return'`, hence suppressing the timeout and pretending that nothing happened, is exactly the opposite of useful behavior.

 If you do this, you're in some sense using the update queue in Telegram's webhook delivery as your task queue.
-This is a bad idea for all the reasons described above.
+This is a bad idea for all of the reasons described above.
-Just because grammY _can_ suppress errors that make you lose your data, does not mean you _should_ use it.
+Just because grammY _can_ suppress errors that can make you lose your data, does not mean you _should_ tell it to.
-This configuration setting is not meant for the cases where your middleware takes too much time to complete.
+This configuration setting should not be used in cases where your middleware simply takes too much time to complete.
+Take the time to correctly fix this issue, and your future self (and users) will thank you.